-Her scores have premiered in films at the Tribeca Film Festival, Hollyshorts, DOC NYC, Urbanworld Film Festival and Raindance.
+Her music has premiered in films at the Tribeca Film Festival, Hollyshorts, DOC NYC, Urbanworld Film Festival and Raindance.
 She’s written the music for everything from non-profit campaigns to congressional campaigns.
-Her recent scoring work includes Stacey Maltin's debut feature film, Triple Threat from Besties Make Movies, which will be released in theaters and on streaming services June 2022.
-She scored Gabriella Canal and Michael Fearon's (2022 Pulitzer Reporting Fellows) short documentary, Seasons, which was published by The New Yorker.
+Her recent scoring work includes Stacey Maltin's debut feature film, Triple Threat, which was released in theaters and on streaming services June 2022.
+She scored Gabriella Canal and Michael Fearon's short documentary, Seasons, which was published by The New Yorker and was honored as a 2022 Student Academy Award Winner.
 Elizabeth produced and scored the 2021 NAACP Image Award nominated short film, Gets Good Light.
 She is also a recipient of the 2020 - 2021 Alan Menken Scholarship.
 Elizabeth has a Master's Degree in Music Theory and Composition from New York University.

 In 2018, Elizabeth partnered with the innovative non-profit, Emily’s Entourage, to turn her debut single into a fundraising and awareness campaign to fight rare mutations of Cystic Fibrosis.
 The song, “Anyway” is performed by two-time Tony nominee Laura Osnes (Grease, Cinderella, Bandstand), Gideon Glick (Spring Awakening, Significant Other), Christy Altomare (Mamma Mia, Anastasia), Javier Muñoz (In The Heights, Hamilton) and Sarah Levy (Netflix’s Schitt’s Creek).